arihub/peppercarrot-metadata/README.md

 Lists info of slides that are in .gif format.

+**This file is obsolete.
+Refer to file extensions of each files in the auto-generated [official file](https://peppercarrot.com/0_sources/episodes-v1.json).**

 > files in /lang

 Lists language-specific attributes of translated episodes, including: the displayed title(title) (e.g. en: "Episode 4 : Stroke of Genius").